-The pressure difference (Delta P) created between the higher ambient atmospheric pressure at the backing pump side and the lower pressure (vacuum) on the vacuum system side, provides the force necessary to overcome the spring tension holding the piston actuator cup in the open position (Figure 5b, yellow arrows).
-The piston actuator cup is forced rapidly towards the vacuum system (chamber) side, and it closes against the flange end.
+The pressure difference (Delta P) created between the higher ambient atmospheric pressure at the backing pump side and the lower pressure (vacuum) on the vacuum chamber side provides the force necessary to overcome the spring tension which holds the actuator cup (piston) in the open position (Figure 5b, yellow arrows).
+The actuator cup is forced rapidly towards the vacuum chamber side and closes against the flange end, sealed by the actuator cup O-ring seal.
 As the DPV closes, only the interior of the piston chamber is filled with air.
-Air cannot enter the vacuum system side.
+Air cannot enter the vacuum chamber side.